nvaccess/nvda/user_docs/en/userGuide.md

 As with any software, it is important to trust the developer of an add-on before using it.
 Please refer to [Installing Add-ons](#AddonStoreInstalling) for ways to verify add-ons prior to installation.

-The first time the add-on store is opened, NVDA displays a warning about add-ons.
+The first time the Add-on Store is opened, NVDA displays a warning about add-ons.
 Add-ons are not vetted by NV Access and may have unrestricted functionality and access to information.
 Press `spacebar` if you have read the warning and do not need to see it next time.
 Press `tab` to reach the "OK" button, then `enter` to accept the warning and proceed to the Add-on Store.
-The "[Add-ons and the Add-on Store](#AddonsManager)" section of the user guide contains information about every feature of the add-on store.
+The "[Add-ons and the Add-on Store](#AddonsManager)" section of the User Guide contains information about every feature of the Add-on Store.

 The Add-on Store is available from the Tools menu.
-Press `NVDA+n` to open the NVDA menu, then `t` for tools, then `a` for add-on store.
+Press `NVDA+n` to open the NVDA menu, then `t` for tools, then `a` for Add-on Store.
-When the add-on store opens, it shows "Available add-ons" if no add-ons are installed.
+When the Add-on Store opens, it shows "Available add-ons" if no add-ons are installed.
 When add-ons are installed, the Add-on Store opens to the "Installed add-ons" tab.

 #### Available add-ons {#AvailableAddons}